 Summer snapdragon pokes its colorful spikes into the light of the Sun all through the hot season.
 With its distinctive flowers “with an open mouth” in a palette that goes from white to purple and includes bicolor varieties.
 It is a tender perennial in Nature, grown as an annual by gardeners.

-It is ideal for the “natural look” of your garden in borders and beds, especially if you are aiming for an English country garden or cottage garden feel…
+Snapdragon is a tall growing annual flower ideal for the “natural look” of your garden in borders and beds, especially if you are aiming for an English country garden or cottage garden feel…

 8: Madagascar Periwinkle (Catharanthus roseus)